tetigi/thing-academy/README.md

 1. Replace words with images - just replace the words with urls to images.
 2. Add logic to check if an image 404s
-2. Image sources - perhaps start with just google searches, moving on to stupid image searching algorithm.
+3. Image sources - perhaps start with just google searches, moving on to stupid image searching algorithm.
+4. Add image ranking page
-3. Prettify
+5. Prettify